 About Open Education

-• Learning content: full courses, course materials, modules, syllabi, activities, journals, etc.
+Learning Content: full courses, textbooks, course materials, modules, syllabi, activities, journals, etc.

-• Tools: Software to support the creation, delivery, use and improvement of open learning content including searching and organization of content, content and learning management systems, content development tools, and online learning communities.
+Tools: Software to support the creation, delivery, use and improvement of open learning content including searching and organization of content, content and learning management systems, content development tools, online learning communities.

 • improving student performance and satisfaction